On the Tree Structure of Orderings and Valuations on Rings: The Notion of Quasi-Ordered Rings

-In his note \cite{Fakh}, Fakhruddin axiomatically introduced the notion of quasi-ordered fields $(K,\preceq),$ and proved the dichotomy that any such field is either an ordered field, or a valued field $(K,v)$ such that $x \preceq y \Leftrightarrow v(y) \leq v(x)$ for all $x,y \in K.$ This result was generalized to commutative rings in \cite{Mueller} by first showing that any quasi-ordering on such a ring $R$ can be extended to its quotient field (modulo some prime ideal), and then exploiting Fakhruddin's dichotomy (\cite[Theorem 2.1]{Fakh}).
-Obviously, this approach does not work in the non-commutative case.
-For that reason the following proof widely follows the original one from Fakhruddin. \begin{definition} A \textbf{quasi-ordering} on a set $S$ is a binary, reflexive, transitive and total relation $\preceq$ on $S.$ Any quasi-ordering induces an equivalence relation $\sim_{\preceq}:= \: \sim$ via
+In his note \cite{Fakh}, Fakhruddin axiomatically introduced quasi-ordered fields $(K,\preceq).$ He established the dichotomy that any such field is either an ordered field or a valued field $(K,v)$ such that $x \preceq y \Leftrightarrow v(y) \leq v(x)$ for all $x,y \in K$ (\cite[Theorem 2.1]{Fakh}).
+This theorem was generalised to commutative rings in \cite{Muller} by first showing that any quasi-ordering on a commutative ring extends to its quotient field $K$ (modulo some canonical prime ideal), and then applying Fakhruddin's dichotomy to $K.$ The aim of the present section is to provide a proof of the said result that also applies to possibly non-commutative rings (Theorem \ref{dicho}). \begin{definition} A \textit{quasi-ordering} on a set $S$ is a binary, reflexive, transitive and total relation $\preceq$ on $S.$ Any quasi-ordering induces an equivalence relation $\sim_{\preceq} \, := \: \sim,$ given by